+Ro egion Africa

+Со ountry Mozambique

+2010 CDI Rank 158/180

+2018 CP1 Score 23

-Region Africa C ountry Mozambique 2017 CDI Rank 153/180 2017 CPI Score 25 The Parliament of Mozambique first adopted legislation on corruption called the Anti-Corruption Act (Law 6/2004, of June 17) in 2004, supported by its relevant Regulations approved by the Government of Mozambique by Decree 22/2005, of June 22 (collectively, the "ACA").
+The Law on Bribery Score Bribery of Domestic Officials The Parliament of Mozambique first adopted legislation on corruption-the Anti-Corruption Act (Law 6/2004, of June 17)-in 2004, supported by its relevant Regulations approved by the Government of Mozambique by Decree 22/2005, of June 22 (collectively, the "ACA").
 Offering a bribe: It is a crime to give or promise to public officials, directly or indirectly, money or any material or non-material privilege not due to them in return for actions in violation of their duties and tasks.
-Violators are subject to imprisonment for 2 to 8 years and fines (ACA art.
+Violators are subject to imprisonment for two to eight years and fines (ACA art.
 9, cl.
 1).
 However, the penalties may be reduced if the action was committed to protect the offeror-violator or his/her family from danger (ACA art.
 9, cl.
 2).
-Bribery of Domestic Officials Receiving a bribe: It is a crime for public officials, directly or indirectly, to request or receive money or any other assets in return for performing an action in violation of their duties.
-Violators are subject to imprisonment from 2 to 8 years and fines.
+Receiving a bribe: It is a crime for public officials, directly or indirectly, to request or receive money or any other assets in return for performing an action in violation of their duties.
+Violators are subject to imprisonment from two to eight years and fines.
 However, if the action at issue is an omission or delay, or if it is not carried out, the penalties may be reduced (ACA art.
 7, cl.
 4-5).
 Moreover, if the offer or promise accepted is voluntarily repudiated by the public official and the amount received, if any, is returned before such action is performed, the penalties will not apply (ACA art.
 7, cl.
 6).
-Under Article 11 of the ACA, violators may also be subject to one or more of the following penalties: (1) loss of assets or possessions accrued by illicit actions; (2) full indemnification of damages caused; (3) expulsion from the profession; (4) prohibition from subcontracting to the state or public enterprises and from receiving tax or credit benefits or incentives.
-The Law on Bribery The Penal Code also includes penalties for public officials who accept a donation or gift to perform their official task in an unjust way, as well as any persons who offer gifts, presents or promises to public officials in order to obtain a favor.
-Individuals who engage in the foregoing conduct are subject to incarceration between 2 and 8 years and a fine (of up to a maximum of approximately EUR 175/day) for up to 1 year (Penal Code art.
-318, 321).
-The Public Probity Act (Law 16/2012) creates additional offenses for public officials who accept certain gifts or gratuities, abuse their authority or engage in illicit enrichment.
-Corporate liability : Neither the ACA nor the Penal Code imposes criminal liability on legal entities.
-A new Penal Code was approved in Mozambique, replacing its predecessor that was more than 100 years old and bringing about a better system for the criminalization of corrupt acts in Mozambique.
-The new Penal Code dedicates a whole chapter, from Article 501 to 519, stating different kinds of corruption crimes.
-The crimes established in the new Penal Code for corruption are punishable by penalties that can vary from fines to 16 years in prison.
-The new Penal Code also allows exemptions from criminal proceedings to those who willingly return the amounts received from acts of corruption.
-Those who present evidence that the acts of corruption were instigated by public officials as a condition for the performance of the officials' duties are also exempt from criminal proceedings.
-Following the approval of the new Penal Code, Mozambique is currently working on a new Code of Criminal Procedure to replace the current 100-year-old code.
-The parliament approved by consensus the formal authorization for its Commission for Constitutional and Legal Matters (also known as "The First Commission") to start working on the project of the new Code of Criminal Procedure.
-This project was expected to be made public before the end of 2015, but has not yet been made public and is under public consultation.
+Under Article 11 of the ACA, violators may also be subject to one or more of the following penalties: (1) loss of assets or possessions accread by illustic actions; (2) full indemnification of damages caused; (3) expulsion from the profession; (4) prohibition from subcontracting to the state or public enterprises and from receiving tax or credit benefits or incentives.
+The Penal Code also includes penalties for public officials who accept a donation or gift to perform their official task in an unjust way, as well as any persons who offer gifts, presents or promises to public officials in order to obtain a favor.
+Individuals who engage in the foregoing conduct are subject to incarcerat